Skip to main content

 Static Site

-1. Delete pages/getServerSideProps.js and rebuild:
+1. Delete pages/getServerSideProps.js:

 rm -f pages/getServerSideProps.js